Akash-nath29/Trackify/README.md

 ## Usage

-1. Enter the phone number you want to track when prompted.
+1. Enter the phone number with Country code without any gap between (eg. +countrycodePhoneNumber) you want to track when prompted.

 2. Trackify will scrape the data associated with the provided phone number.